All Products

 Solution

-An exception occurs when ACK launches the pod for the new NGINX Ingress controller version.
+An exception occurs when ACK starts the pod for the new NGINX Ingress controller version.
 For example, ACK fails to load the configuration of the pod.
 As a result, the pod remains in the crash state.

 Use the preceding methods to print the pod log and troubleshoot the issue.
 For more information, see NGINX Ingress controller troubleshooting.